9/11 Teacher Awards

 Award-winning teachers have engaged students in unique projects that focus on historical and humanitarian aspects of 9/11 history, making the lessons of 9/11 tangible to children too young to remember.
 Projects often engage students in researching, discussing, analyzing and understanding 9/11.
 These award-winning projects enabled students to experience 9/11 as a lesson in civic engagement using language arts, history, civics, visual and media arts, and community service.

 Awardees receive a monetary gift for their school and a Certificate of Merit at a formal ceremony held at the 9/11 Tribute Museum.
 Each gift is donated by a 9/11 family foundation.
-The awards are presented by a Regent of the New York State Education Department.
 The ceremony takes place on February 26, in tribute to the first attack on the World Trade Center in 1993.
-Applications are due by late January.
+Applications are due by February 1, 2019.

 Teacher Awards Application

 Need more information about our Teacher Awards?